Ancistrus sp. Yellow Black Eye

 Sex difference

-So far probably one of the easiest to sex plecos we had but since many people keep the common bristlenose, there is also quite a lot of questions about the sex of their animals.
+So far this has probably been one of the easiest plecos to sex plecos that I have had, but since many people keep the common bristlenose, there are also quite a few questions about the sex of their animals.

-From the side we see, that the male has its highest body part around the head.
+From the side it can be seen that the man has the highest part of his body around his head.
 The females body line looks more curved with a smoother transition between head and body.

 Ancistrus sp.
 Yellow Black Eye - side view male and female